 Section 2.
 Standby - State Patrol.
-An employee of the State Patrol who is required to make himself/herself available for work in an "on-call" status shall be compensated at the rate of fifteen

-(15) minutes straight time pay for each one (1) hour of "on-call" status.
+An employee of the State Patrol who is required to make himself/herself available for work in an "on-call" status shall be compensated at the rate of fifteen (15) minutes straight time pay for each one (1) hour of "on-call" status.
 Such compensations shall be limited to four (4) hours straight time pay per calendar day.
 An employee shall be in an "on-call" status if his/her supervisor has instructed the employee to remain available to work during an assigned off-duty period.
 An employee who is instructed to be in an "on-call" status is not required to remain at a fixed location but is required to leave word where he/she may be reached.
 An employee shall not receive "on-call" pay for hours actually worked, but shall be compensated for such hours as provided for in Section 1 of this Article.

 Section 3.
-On-Call - Fugitive Specialists and Insurance Fraud Specialists.
-Fugitive Specialists and Insurance Fraud Specialists shall be in on-call status if the employee's supervisor has instructed the employee, in writing, to remain available to work during an off duty period.
+On-Call - Fugitive Specialists, Insurance Fraud Specialists Special Agents, and Special Agents Senior Employed by the Gambling Enforcement Division.
+Fugitive Specialists, Insurance Fraud Specialists, and Special Agents and Special Agents Senior employed by the Gambling Enforcement Division shall be in on-call status if the employee's supervisor has instructed the employee, in writing, to remain available to work during an off duty period.
 An employee who is instructed to be in an on-call status is not required to remain in a fixed location, but must be available by telephone or electronic signaling device.